juusaw/troll-lang/README.md

 Run the command `./build.sh` to generate the binary.

+To test that the program, try the following `echo "d20" | ./troll`

 ## TODO

 - Port the distribution features available in the SML implementation